madskoefoed/BayesianProbitRegression.jl/README.md

 The package can then be loaded by typing `using BayesianProbitRegression` in Julia.

-Below I provide some examples of how to use the package.ß
+Below I provide some examples of how to use the package.

 # Introduction
 Probit regression is arguably the second-most common way of estimating a binary variable (after Logistic regression), that is a variable which can take one of only two values.
 In Probit regression, the cumulative distribution function of the standard normal distribution is assumed: $Pr(y = 1|X) = \Phi(X\beta)$, where $y$ is an N-dimensional vector of dichotomous values, $X$ is an $N \times J$ matrix of independent variables, and $\beta$ is a J-dimensional vector of parameters.